davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    520	ENGL	Shakespeare Was Da Bomb	HH 20	TR	13:00	Department of English	Wyatt Hall
    ```

 6. Haley's advisor wants to know what courses she's taking in her major.
-Assume you don't know what her major is when writing this query.
+Assume you don't know what her major off hand when writing this query, so your query needs to look in the Major table.

    ```
    deptID   courseNum